 What Is a Third-Party Claim in Workplace Injury Cases?

-In some cases, you may be able to pursue a third-party lawsuit while also collecting workers’ compensation.
+If you were injured due to a third party’s negligence while you were at work, you may be able to pursue a third-party lawsuit while also collecting workers’ compensation.
 A workers’ comp lawyer in Northeastern Pennsylvania can help you seek reparations from the at-fault third party.
+For example, if you were involved in an accident while driving for work, you could sue the careless driver and obtain workers’ compensation through your employer’s insurance.

-What if I Was Fired After Filing a Workers’ Compensation Claim?
+Can I Be Fired For Filing a Workers’ Comp Claim?

-An employer cannot legally fire you for filing a workers’ compensation suit.
+No, an employer cannot legally fire you for filing a workers’ compensation suit.
 Employers might give a different reason for firing you.
-However, if you think it relates to a workers’ compensation claim, call an attorney right away.
+However, if you believe it relates to a workers’ compensation claim, contact an attorney immediately.
 They can help you take action to restore your benefits.

 However, a company may ask you to retire if you get workers’ comp.
 This can depend on your age and health.
 Retirement should not change how much you get from workers’ comp.
-However, some workers may see a decrease when they retire.
-If you plan to retire, know your plan’s details before signing anything.
+However, some workers may experience a decrease in benefits when they retire.
+If you plan to retire, familiarize yourself with your plan’s details before signing any documents.

 What Should I Do if My Employer Refuses to File a Report for My Injury?